-I saw that your next trips will be as you’ve just said to Alsace and…?
+I saw that your next trip will be as you’ve just said to Alsace and…?

 We’ve got two trips in Rwanda coming up in June July and then we’ve just confirmed a trip to Alsace which will definitely be happening Christmas 2019, just before Christmas.

-The reason why we’re going to Rwanda is because we have been before and it’s such an incredible destination for so many reasons.
+The reason why we’re going to Rwanda is that we have been before and it’s such an incredible destination for so many reasons.
 We’re working with some local partners in Rwanda, so the trip is in June and July.
 We have two trips and I’ve just started to work with the hotels now to really get the menus organized.
-The itineraries have sorted but we’re working to get the menus which is out there.
-So we’re hoping that we’ll have repeated trips to the same destinations, for example Alsace we’re going to again in December so there will be a little bit less work of course we’re going to be trying to make it even better, but of course the bulk is the work of the work has been done now.
+The itineraries have been sorted but we’re working to get the menus that are out there.
+So we’re hoping that we’ll have repeated trips to the same destinations, for example, Alsace we’re going to again in December so there will be a little bit less work, of course, we’re going to be trying to make it even better, but of course, the bulk is the work of the work has been done now.

-Any other countries that you’re planning to do trips?
+Any other countries that you’re planning to do trips to?

-Where would you like to see your company in five years from now?
+Where would you like to see your company five years from now?